rvflash/genum/README.md

 [![Code Coverage](https://codecov.io/gh/rvflash/genum/branch/main/graph/badge.svg)](https://codecov.io/gh/rvflash/genum)
 [![Go Report Card](https://goreportcard.com/badge/github.com/rvflash/genum?)](https://goreportcard.com/report/github.com/rvflash/genum)

-`genum` parses if provided a comma-separated values (CSV) file, or the standard input by default to automate the generation of a Go file, where CSV becoming constant values of an enum type.
+`genum` parses comma-separated values (CSV) from a file, or the standard input by default to automate the generation of a Go file, where data becoming constant names and/or values of an enum type.

-Given a name of a (signed or unsigned) integer, float or string type T and a package name, `genum` will create a new self-contained Go source file, named by default `<T>.go` with only constant values.
+Given a name of a (signed or unsigned) integer, a float or a string type T and a package name, `genum` will create a new self-contained Go source file, named by default `<T>.go` with only constant values.

 Each CSV line is a new constant, where the first column is the name, and/or the value, depending on the settings, and the second if provided, is the value.
-No check is made and records may have a variable number of fields.
-So we do not need to specify all values, even names.
-`_` is used in the case of a missing constant name.

 ## Features

-* Enum with a custom data type to store predefined values that are explicitly defined in the CVS input.
+* No check is made and records may have a variable number of fields.
+So we do not need to specify all values, even names. `_` is used as default constant name.
+* Support of the following types: int, int8, int16, int32, int64, uint, uint8, uint16, uint32, uint64, float32,
+  float64 and string.
 * Iota to simplify the code but values from the CVS force the iota to adapt.
-* Bitmask to store data inside one.
-A byte is composed of 8 bits of memory.
-A bit is a binary digit, either equal to 0 or 1.
+* Bitmask to use one integer to hold multiple flags and provide bitwise operations.
+* The `String` method can return more than the name of the constant, using the `string_formater` you can format a value based on the enum name, value and type.
+* Add comment on any constant declaration with its value.

+See the [examples](examples/) for more use cases.

 Using `genum` flags, you can add implementation of the following interfaces:

 * fmt.Stringer with customized output, see formatting options to format the return based on enum type, name or value:
 ```go
     func (e T) String() string
 ```